ewanc26/rustlings/README.md

 - **Session 3:** Completed Sections 10-12
   - Took around 45 minutes
   - Not that bad compared to Session 2
+- **Session 4:** Completed Section 13
+  - Took around 2 hours
+  - "I got 99 problems and ***all of them are the compiler screaming at me***"
+  - I got very distracted with other stuff.
+I'm restless.

 ## Environment